Citroen DS Tyres

 Michelin XAS Citroen DS Tyres deal

-It is true that owners of a DS might want to buy non-asymmetric tyres, but that is only because they are cheap.
-The Michelin XAS tyres are not expensive, but there is no doubt about the quality of the XAS.
-Also making tyres in such relatively small quantities for a company such as Michelin is not a cheap process.
+It is true that owners of a DS might want to buy non-asymmetric tyres, but that is only because they are cheaper.
+The Michelin XAS tyres are not cheap, but there is no doubt about the quality of the XAS and the technology in the rubber.
+It is worth considering that making classic tyres in such relatively small quantities for a company such as Michelin is not a cheap process.

 Many people assume that because a Citroen DS or ID is worth over 10,000 Euros then, of course, you should be able to afford a set of proper tyres.
 However, at Longstone Tyres we see that the present value of a car has no relationship to what you should spend on tyres.
 Many owners of a Citroen DS are not looking at their car as a valuable investment.
 Many of these cars are owned by enthusiasts that bought their car some years ago because they loved the car; not because they thought of it as an investment.
 Under these circumstances, it is difficult to find the money to spend on a set of tyres.
 We have done our best to help people resist the temptation of cheap non-asymmetric tyres by offering a set of the Michelin XAS tyres with new Michelin tubes at an extremely good price.